 Cybis complicated things a bit further by issuing – as they had done in the 1950s – a “holy family” grouping at the same time as their nativity set.
 This piece is called Nativity, Holy Family and appears in the “Hall of Fame” section of their shop.
 It uses the first three individual pieces from the First Christmas series (Mary, Joseph, and Child with Lamb) and attaches them to a porcelain base suggesting straw; however, the three pieces are downsized versions of the ones used for the nativity set itself.
 The overall height of this grouping is 6.5” including its base, which means that Joseph (the tallest of the three) is probably 6” high.
 The nativity-set Joseph is 9.5” tall without any base.
 Thus, what Cybis has done is the Upsize, Downsize trick, just as they do for all the Hall of Fame series pieces… downsizing by approximately 3” per cycle.
 This is a single-cycle downsize from the nativity set individual pieces, and so all that was needed was to create the base for the group.

 The color version of this piece appears to be slightly darker than the nativity set version.
-Both colorways are priced at $595 on the Cybis site.
-I would bet a box of chocolates that the introduction year was in the mid to late 1990s, or perhaps even early 2000s; the Hall of Fame replicas did not exist until 1990 and this was definitely not among the early examples.
+Both colorways were priced at $595 on the Cybis website.
+I would bet a box of chocolates that the introduction year was in the mid to late 1990s; the Hall of Fame replicas did not exist until 1990 and this was definitely not among the early examples.

-It is interesting that although all the other Hall of Fame pieces are downsized replicas of closed limited editions and retired open editions, this one is not taken from either the original 1950s Holy Family Porcelain Mural in the first nativity set or from the Pillar of Families sculpture of the same era.
-Perhaps the studio no longer had even one of the originals – though that is hard to imagine – and so they instead assembled a downsized group from their currently produced set and gave it the same name as the 1950s mural.
-This is probably why Cybis departed from their prior HOF naming convention of adding the Roman numeral II to the name of the replica; they could not call it “Holy Family II” if it was not taken from the 1950s Holy Family mold.
-And so they named it Nativity, Holy Family instead.
+It is interesting that although all the other Hall of Fame pieces are downsized exact replicas of closed limited editions and retired open editions, this one is not taken from either the original 1950s Holy Family Porcelain Mural in the first nativity set or from the Pillar of Families sculpture of the same era.
+The reason is probably because neither of those originated with Cybis but instead were cast from molds purchased from (and copyrighted by) the Atlantic Mold Company.
+This is no doubht why Cybis departed from their prior HOF naming convention of adding the Roman numeral II to the name of the replica; they could not call it “Holy Family II” if it was not taken from the 1950s Holy Family mold, and nd so they named the 1990s piece the Nativity, Holy Family instead.
 Ah, semantics!

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.